eberban/eberban/books/reference/src/logic/second_order.md

 > **spi:** Ⓐ talks to [Ⓔ] about subject Ⓘ0.
 > **mo:** Ⓐ is you, a listener.

-`Ⓘ1` means the I place expects a predicate with 1 argument.
+`Ⓘ1` means the Ⓘ place expects a predicate with 1 argument.

 > We first define each statement/predicate :
 >